hal9000universe/deep-q-learning/README.md

 # deep-q-learning
-A clean implementation of double-q-learning in jax.
+A clean implementation of double-q-learning for LunarLander in jax.